Staff

 Faculty Research Affiliates

-The following LSBE faculty members, who have engaged in significant research partnerships with the BBER, have been designated Faculty Research Affiliates.
+The following LSBE faculty members who are engaged in significant research partnerships with the BBER have been designated Faculty Research Affiliates.

 Kim Nichols Dauner, associate professor of Health Care and co-director of the Health Care Management Program, earned her Ph.D. from the University of South Carolina’s Arnold School of Public Health.
 Her research interests include evaluation of community and workplace wellness programs, health care access and the impact of health care policy, social capital and social determinants of health.
 She has partnered with the BBER on The Assessment of Age-Friendly Workplaces in Duluth.